Free shipping over €100 throughout Europe

 From Russia to America.

-Thus was born the idea of the Arctic World Tour, 4200 km across the three border lines of the Arctic world: the well-known Arctic Circle and then the line of the July +10°C isotherms and the line of the Arctic trees, this the latter are closely linked to climate change.
+This is how the idea of the Arctic World Tour was born, a 4,200 km route along the three boundary lines of the Arctic world: the well-known Arctic Circle, the July isotherm line of +10°C, and the Arctic tree line, the latter closely linked to climate change.

-The departure, from the eastern end of the Earth, that Kamchatka known more for its fame in the board game "Risiko" than for cycling adventures in winter (so much so that it has never been crossed in this way before this experience) and the arrival in the far west, in Alaska along the Dalton Highway , where the most dangerous winter road in the world crosses the Polar Circle line.
+The departure from the easternmost tip of the Earth, the Kamchatka , known more for its fame in the board game “Risk” than for winter cycling adventures (so much so that it had never been crossed in this way before this experience) and the arrival in the far west, in Alaska along the Dalton Highway, where the most dangerous winter road in the world crosses the Arctic Circle.

 In the middle is Lapland, a region that crosses Russia, Finland, Sweden and Norway, the Svalbard Islands, a jewel that contains all the peculiarities and critical issues of the Arctic in a small surface area, Greenland, an extreme and extremely remote land, and 'Iceland between ice (melting) and fire.